MicrosoftDocs/learn/learn-pr/bicep/build-flexible-bicep-templates-conditions-loops/includes/8-exercise-loops-variables-outputs.md

 > [!CAUTION]
 > Make sure you use the same login and password that you used previously.
 If you don't, the deployment won't complete successfully.

-You'll see `Running...` in the terminal.
+You see `Running...` in the terminal.
 Wait for the deployment to finish.

 ## Verify the deployment